clinton1719/leetcode-java-problems/problems/0001-two-sum/index.md

 ## Approach

-- Use a HashMap to store complement values.
+- Use a HashMap to store complement values s.
 - Loop once through array, checking if complement exists.

 ## Complexity